 Of course there’s too much in the museum to cover in a single post, so I’ll just mention a few things of interest, starting with the landing at Alki.

 In November of 1851 twenty-two white settlers known as the Denny Party come ashore at Alki Point in the dreary cold and icy rain.
 How fitting.
 Chief Seattle and his tribe welcomes them and eventually the new town is named after the accommodating chief.
 Henry Yesler starts up a lumber mill on Elliott Bay and logs are dragged to the mill down “Skid Road.”
 The town grows and there seems to be a shortage of women who might teach and perhaps marry the loggers.
 What to do?
 Import them!

 Here Come the Brides

 Asa Mercer goes east in search of educated and adventurous women who are willing to come to Seattle.
-The journey was a long one from Massachusetts to New York, through the Isthmus of Panama and San Francisco to finally reach Seattle.
+The journey was a long one from Massachusetts to the Isthmus of Panama and San Francisco to finally reach Seattle.
 In 1864 the first small group of women arrives with more to follow.
 Remember the nineteen sixties TV show that tells the story?
 I do!

 The Big Fire of 1889

 The town continues to grow and prosper until like any big city worth its salt in history, it burns to the ground.
 On June 6, 1889 the main business core of Seattle (mainly built of wood) burns down when a glue-pot tips over.
 The volunteer fire department shows up but alas there is no water to be had anywhere.
 As the singing exhibit will tell you, “The tide was out and the hydrants were dry!”